borisschapira/preloadr/README.md

 You can call it with an array or object of images.

- * The optionnal second parameter is the function that will be called after the loading of all images.
+ * The optional second parameter is the function that will be called after the loading of all images.
- * The optionnal third parameter is the function that will be called after each image is loaded.
+ * The optional third parameter is the function that will be called after each image is loaded.
- * The optionnal last parameter defines whether you want to force a sequential loading (each image is loaded after the previous one has finished - note that 'finished' does not mean loaded, the image loading could have been aborted or unsuccesful -).
+ * The optional last parameter defines whether you want to force a sequential loading (each image is loaded after the previous one has finished - note that 'finished' does not mean loaded, the image loading could have been aborted or unsuccesful -).
 Useful if you want to minimize bandwith consumtion.
 Default value : false.

 ``` js